-The Isle of Wight Council will take action on the Island's "grossly inadequate" NHS dental care provision.
+The Isle of Wight Council has voted to take action on the Island's "grossly inadequate" NHS dental care provision.

-Following a vote at Wednesday's Full Council meeting in Newport, the council says it will hold the Integrated Care Board (ICB) to account for its "responsibility" in "ensuring" NHS dental services are provided to an adequate standard.
+Following Wednesday's Full Council meeting in Newport, the council says it will hold the Integrated Care Board (ICB) to account for its "responsibility" in "ensuring" NHS dental services are provided to an adequate standard.

 Councillor Warren Drew raised "significant deficiencies" in NHS dental care provision at the meeting with a motion that described the services as a fundamental right for all citizens.